 Speaking at the announcement in Killarney today, Minister Griffin said: "The funding of €2.9m being announced today will support the delivery of sport and physical activity initiatives across the country under the National Physical Activity Plan.

 Dlr Sports Partnership in conjunction with St. John of Gods Community Services CLG Family Focus Team would like to invite you and your family to our free open evening showcasing sports and social groups for people with a disability in your area.
 There will be over 20 sports and social groups sharing information on accessible groups in an informal family friendly environment.

 During the evening there will be numerous groups demoing the different activities happening around the county and surrounding area.
 It’s a great opportunity to come try the different activities and get information about joining a club near you.
 The event takes place on the 23rd of November in Dlr Leisure, Loughlinstown from 4:00pm-7:00pm

 Register your free place here....REGISTER

 For more information contact Brian O Donnell sports inclusion disability officer for dlr sports partnership on ph: 01 2719506 Email:firstname.lastname@example.org

-Primary schools all across Dun Laoghaire Rathdown are set to participate in a new health initiative “The Daily Mile” which will improve the physical, emotional and social health and wellbeing of all children – regardless of age or personal circumstances.
+30 primary schools all across Dun Laoghaire Rathdown are currently participating in 'The Daily Mile' health initiative which will improve the physical, emotional and social health and wellbeing of their pupils – regardless of age or personal circumstances.
 In 2012 Elaine Wyllie, Headteacher of a large Scottish primary school, realised that her pupils, like many others, were unfit.
 She introduced the concept of every class doing 15 minutes of a walk, jog or run daily and found the results hugely beneficial.
 The Daily mile initiative was born and now has become so popular that hundreds of schools in the UK participate in the programme and is also in countries such as Belgium, Holland, the US and now Ireland.